Mission and History

-NIPNLG promotes justice and equality of treatment in all areas of immigration law, the criminal justice system, and social policies related to immigration.
-For more than 45 years, the National Immigration Project has served as a progressive source of advocacy-oriented legal support on issues critical to immigrant rights.
+NIPNLG promotes justice and equality of treatment in all areas of immigration law, the criminal justice system, and policies related to immigration.
+For 50 years, the National Immigration Project has served as a progressive source of advocacy-oriented legal support on issues critical to immigrant rights.

 NIPNLG works to protect the rights of all, including noncitizens entangled within the criminal justice system, victims of government abuse and misconduct, and those facing summary removal.
 We develop cutting-edge strategies to respond to unlawful immigration enforcement, government overreach, and efforts to erode immigrants’ rights.

 NIPNLG work both independently and collaboratively with immigration advocacy organizations across the U.S. to educate and strengthen the capacity of immigration professionals and immigrant organizations to defend immigrant rights, while promoting public policy change through litigation, advocacy, and support for community organizing on the ground.

 The National Immigration Project was formed in 1971 as a committee of the National Lawyers Guild and became a freestanding organization in 1981.

 Since our inception we have served as a progressive source of advocacy-oriented legal support on immigrant rights issues.

 In the 1970s and 1980s we helped political refugees seek asylum in the U.S., with an emphasis on asylum-seekers from Central America.
 We also worked with grassroots groups to expose violence against immigrant women and children at the U.S. border.